colinoflynn/pico-python/README.md

 ```

 See [Issue 80](https://github.com/colinoflynn/pico-python/issues/80#issuecomment-314149552) for more information on how this was found.
-Unfortunately, I don't have a Mac so I can't test this for myself.
-Feel free to create an Issue so that we can update these instructions.

 You should also add yourself to the pico group so that your user has access to the picoscope as a USB device
 ```bash